49ers beat Redskins in ugly 9-0 game to improve to 6-0

 INJURIES

-49ers: RB Matt Breida cleared concussion protocol and returned after being evaluated for an eye injury. … WR Marquise Goodwin was evaluated for a concussion in the first half and returned. … Starting offensive tackles Joe Staley (leg) and Mike McGlinchey (knee) remained out.
+49ers: RB Matt Breida cleared concussion protocol and returned after being evaluated for an eye injury. … WR Marquise Goodwin was evaluated for a concussion in the first half but was held out. … Starting offensive tackles Joe Staley (leg) and Mike McGlinchey (knee) remained out.

 Redskins: S Montae Nicholson was lost to a right ankle injury in the second quarter.
 Nicholson was carted off the sideline. … Played without injured CB Josh Norman (hand/thigh), RB Chris Thompson (toe) and TE Vernon Davis (concussion).